 A popular element of the ACA is the provision that requires private health insurers that offer dependent coverage to children to allow young adults up to age 26 to remain on their parents' insurance plans.
-This provision was the first in the ACA to take effect, and it increased the availability of insurance to an age group that historically had a high uninsured rate (Figure 6).
+This provision was the first in the ACA to take effect, and it increased the availability of insurance to an age group that historically had a high uninsured rate (Table 1).
 In 2015, 39% of women ages 19 to 25 reported that they were covered as a dependent.
-Individual and group health plans are also prohibited from placing lifetime or vearly limits on the dollar value of coverage for essential health benefits.